 How many days to stay in Siquijor

-Located in the centre of the Visayas region, getting to Siquijor is fairly simple.
-Even so, even if you know you have more attractions nearby, don’t plan too little time on the island.
-It’s quite common to fall in love and want to dedicate an extra day.
+Located in the heart of the Visayas, getting to Siquijor is fairly straightforward.
+Even if you know there are other nearby places you want to visit, don’t cut your time on the island too short.
+It’s very easy to fall in love with it and end up adding an extra day.

-Our advice is that you spend at least two full days in Siquijor.
-Bear in mind that these days shouldn’t include transfers; they should be days to make the most of the island.
-With two days in Siquijor you’ll be able to circle the road that surrounds it, but if you fancy something a bit more adventurous, add at least one more day.
+We’d recommend spending at least two full days in Siquijor.
+Bear in mind that these days shouldn’t include travel days; they should be full days to make the most of the island.
+With two days in Siquijor, you’ll be able to drive the coastal road around the island, but if you’re after something a bit more adventurous, add at least one more day.

-By the way, we’ve always rented a motorbike to visit Siquijor.
+By the way, we’ve always rented a motorbike to get around Siquijor.
 Although most of the road is usually in good condition, please don’t risk driving if you don’t have much practice.
-In that case, you can always hire a tricycle driver for a day and let them tell you some secrets of this enchanted island.
-It’s also possible, if you like, to rent a car.
+In that case, you can always hire a tricycle driver for a day and let them show you some of this enchanted island’s hidden corners.
+You can also rent a car if that suits you better.
 We can give you contacts for both options if you leave us a comment.

-Also, if you’re thinking of going snorkelling at Apo Island from Siquijor – one of the best places to snorkel in the Philippines – plan to add at least one more day.
-On the day you arrive, go to the Coco Grove hotel and ask which days they plan to run the excursion.
+Also, if you’re thinking about snorkeling at Apo Island from Siquijor – one of the best places to snorkel in the Philippines – plan on adding at least one more day.
+On the day you arrive, head to Coco Grove hotel and ask which days the trip is running.
 It’s not daily, so you’ll have to coordinate.

-For example, a good plan to make the most of Siquijor could be:
+For example, a great way to make the most of Siquijor could be:

-• Day 1: Century‑old Balete Tree, Cambugahay Falls, Lazi Convent, Monkey Beach/Secret Beach, Church of María, Salagdoong Beach and snorkelling and sunset at Tubod.
-If it’s the months with the most wind around Tubod, you can swap Tubod for snorkelling at Paliton.
+• Day 1: Century-old Balete Tree, Cambugahay Falls, Lazi Convent, Monkey Beach/Secret Beach, Maria Church, Salagdoong Beach and snorkeling and sunset at Tubod.
+If you’re visiting during the windiest months around Tubod, you can swap Tubod for snorkeling at Paliton.

 • Day 2: Lugnason Falls, San Antonio (hilots), Cantabon Cave, Siquijor Town and nearby beaches, Paliton Beach and sunset at Solangon Beach or one of the mountain cafés.

-• Day 3: excursion to Apo Island + sunset at Paliton Beach.
+• Day 3: a trip to Apo Island + sunset at Paliton Beach.

 As you’ll see below, these are just the basics.
-There’s much more to do in Siquijor and, don’t forget the most important thing, it’s an island where you can feel extremely relaxed – make the most of it !
+There are many more things to do in Siquijor and, most importantly, it’s an island where you can truly relax—so make the most of it!

-Keep in mind that Siquijor went unnoticed until recently, as Filipinos considered the island enchanted and were afraid of it.
-However, its popularity has grown greatly on social networks and therefore, during holidays and weekends, there are now places that get packed.
+Keep in mind that Siquijor flew under the radar until fairly recently, as Filipinos considered the island enchanted and were afraid of it.
+However, its popularity has soared on social media, so some places now get packed on holidays and weekends.
 So our advice is that, if you can, avoid visiting at weekends; you’ll enjoy it more.

 1. The Century-Old Magic Tree (Old Enchanted Balete Tree)